kyriaki-mvr/df-datefixer/README.md

 If you have any feedback, please file an issue on the GitHub repository page.
 I am always looking to improve and appreciate all feedback, bug reports, and suggestions.

 ## Authors
-Kyriaki Mavropoulou (kyriaki@quanterra.gr) - Initial work
+Kyriaki Mavropoulou (kyriaki@mavropoulou.info) - Initial work

 ## License
 `df-datefixer` is licensed under the MIT License - see the LICENSE file for details.